A continuous/discrete fractional Noether's theorem: A discrete fractional Noether's theorem

 \end{theorem}

 Combining \eqref{dconstant} and \eqref{eqthmdfnoehter}, Theorem \ref{thmnoetherdfrac} provides a constant of motion for discrete fractional Lagrangian systems admitting a symmetry.
 Let us note that the discrete conservation law is not only explicit but computable in finite time.
-For an example, we give a numerical test in the next section.\\
+We give an example in the next section.\\